Promesa: Voicing Counter Colonialism Through Board Game Creation

 Understanding Puerto Rico’s debt crisis through play

-Mikael Jakobsson, an MIT Comparative Media Studies Research Scientist who focuses on game studies, game design, and social design exploration, and his collaborators—Mary Flanagan, the Sherman Fairchild Distinguished Professor in Digital Humanities at Dartmouth College, MIT Comparative Media Studies graduate student Aziria Rodríguez Arce, and members of the MIT Game Lab—are designing a counter colonialist board game to establish networks for social impact through creative practices.
+Mikael Jakobsson, an MIT Comparative Media Studies Research Scientist who focuses on game studies, game design, and social design exploration, and his collaborators—CAST Visiting Artist Rosa Colón Guerra, Mary Flanagan, the Sherman Fairchild Distinguished Professor in Digital Humanities at Dartmouth College, MIT Comparative Media Studies graduate student Aziria Rodríguez Arce, and members of the MIT Game Lab—have designed a counter colonialist board game to establish networks for social impact through creative practices.
 This project grew out of Jakobsson’s research on colonization and mercantilism for a forthcoming book from MIT Press co-authored by Flanagan.

 Most contemporary board and card games set in Puerto Rico depict the island during the European colonialist era.
 The narrative of European colonialism is told over and over again in an inaccurate and “whitewashed” manner.
 Meanwhile, the US public in general has a limited understanding of the hopes and struggles of present-day Latin Americans.
 The objective of this project is to amplify these voices through game design.